ctron/yew-nested-router/README.md

 * [x] Simplify the enum definition using either a `derive`, or macro: use `#[derive(Target)]`.
 * [x] Do a better job at naming stuff.
 * [x] Better handling of the `/` (home, index) route: use `[target(index)]` in the index variant.
+* [x] Fix issue when "not found" is shown that elements are active
+* [x] Allow "is active" outside the nested tree, using absolute targets.
+* [ ] Allow having value capturing *and* nested type as the same time.
 * [ ] Think about handling state, currently this only handles the path.
 The History API however can do more.
 * [ ] Probably some more, feel free to raise issues.